Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 Take a class

-Any ceramics course counts.
+Any ceramics course at any studio counts.
 A 6-week taster, an 8-week intro, or our full 12-week programme.
-You just need to know the basics of working safely in a shared studio.
+You just need to know the basics of working safely and independently in a shared studio

 02